About SUNRISE

 Why the capitalised SUNRISE?

 In the world of science, we know there is scientific knowledge described as laws.
 It is rare to find anything so fundamental as a law in science, but they do exist.
 A classic example would be the laws of electromagnetism.
-Here we find a particular branch of knowledge that never changes over time.
-In the world of religion, it is the concept of God (together with the principle of love that this concept often represents or is felt and experienced in our environment and within religious people) among other large-scale and hidden patterns revealed by religious leaders.
+Here we find a particular branch of knowledge that has never changed over time.

 Laws are things that essentially do not change no matter how much time passes, or what we do to challenge the knowledge.

-However, once the knowledge is found, someone must accept, remember, and teach this knowledge to others.
-We generally call these people more the religious types (or teachers, if you prefer).
-In other words we are all religious-like in our efforts to find and present laws or Truths of the Universe.
-Furthermore, once we see the laws or Truth, they can become beliefs.
-And, therefore, will be recorded and presented to others in its original form, just as genuine religious teachers do.
-Or, some religious people can become balance by being partly scientists to help improve the knowledge and/or how it is presented.
+Once these laws are found, someone must accept, remember, and teach this knowledge to others.
+We generally call these people the religious types (or teachers, if you prefer).
+In other words, we are all religious-like in our efforts to find and present the laws or Truths of the Universe.
+Indeed, our very beliefs we hold in our minds are a form of religion, and we often religiously follow those beliefs.

 The SUNRISE aim